tus/tus-resumable-upload-protocol/protocol.md

 without the `Upload-Offset` header.

-The Server MUST prevent the client and/or proxies from caching the response by adding the `Cache-Control: no-store` header to the response.
+The Server MUST prevent the client and/or proxies from caching the response by adding the `Cache-Control: no-store` header to the response while the upload is not finished.
+After the upload has been finished, the Server MAY set or omit the `Cache-Control` header as it desires.

 #### PATCH